 Picasso’s genuine concerns the way he achieved it.
 The enormous dimensions of the Guernica painting put the observer into the scenery, the dystopia created by the absolute dominance of death in every corner of the canvas, as happened in every corner of the small basque city.
-The scenery is almost cinematic, with an intense scene, where the absolute insult against humanity is happening, passing slowly as a torture in front of the spectator’s eyes, who thinks that he can stop it, but then feels more unable and sad, finding out that he cannot.
-This cinematic “slow motion” becomes even heavier in the literal frozen frame of a painting who has, though, such an intense mixture between of all the tragic living elements, that anyone can easily understand that things are happening at this very moment when you cannot stop the monstrosity in front of your eyes.
+The scenery is almost cinematic, with an intense scene, where the absolute insult against humanity is happening, passing slowly as a torture in front of the spectator’s eyes, who thinks that they can stop it, but then feel more unable and sad, finding out that they cannot.
+This cinematic “slow motion” becomes even heavier in the literal frozen frame of a painting that has, however, such an intense mixture between of all the tragic living elements, that anyone can easily understand that things are happening at this very moment when you cannot stop the monstrosity in front of your eyes.
 This is deeply emotive.

 5. Giorgio de Chirico, The Song of Love – Manos Hatzidakis, Gioconda’s Smile: Portrait of My Mother